wickworks/witchdice/README.md

 - saving complicated expressions for re-rolling
   - click something in roll history to set it back up
-  - or click the rolled dice to roll it again

 - sound fx for dice rolls

 - be able to rearrange 5e attacks

 - themes e.g. dark mode
-- hover over dice bag buttons for a second to show which type of die it is (replace image)
-- setting: customize which icon shows up for natural 20s

 - make the background a sketch pad -- or just have a notepad panel that saves to session storage